Diamonds for Breakfast (film)

 Diamonds for Breakfast is a 1968 British comedy film directed by Christopher Morahan.
 The film opened in London but was never released in the US.
 It recorded an overall loss of $1,445,000.

+Plot

+Grand Duke Nicholas Wladimirovitch Goduno is a hard-up Russian aristocrat who owns a London boutique.
+At an art exhibition he slips on a banana skin and, recovering, hears the ghosts of his ancestors suggesting he steals the imperial diamonds.
+He assembles a team of female accomplices and posing as models they steal jewels by attaching them to carrier pigeons.
+However Nikolas's aunt ambushes the pigeons, and loses everything gambling in Monte Carlo.